grpc/proposal/README.md

 ## Updating proposals

-Sometimes changes are needed to approved proposals.
+Sometimes changes are needed to already-merged proposals, such as when we discover problems during implementation.
 Rather than create new proposals for such changes, it is often better to revise the existing one.
+However, this approach may not be appropriate for larger changes, especially after the design has already been implemented in most languages.

-For minor changes to a proposal (what qualifies as minor is left to the APPROVER), a PR may be approved and merged at the OWNER's and APPROVER's convenience.
+To make changes to an already-merged proposal, a PR may be approved and merged at the OWNER's and APPROVER's convenience.
+Note that the APPROVER will decide whether this kind of post-merge change is appropriate.
+The APPROVER will also determine whether the 10-day comment period is necessary, based on how significant the change is.

-For any other changes, the original process's 10 day comment period must be observed.

 When updating a proposal, the PR description should be named as follows: